-Operating from the point of view of economic viability and culture, the FFA funds feature films at all stages of production and exploitation: from script development through production to distribution, sales and video distribution.
-Further support is made available for the funding of cinemas, the preservation of the film heritage, the reception and promotion of German cinema abroad, and for the provision of film education.
-Moreover, the FFA has a remit to support the collaboration between the film industry and the broadcasters in order to strengthen German feature film production.
-Furthermore, the FFA regularly collates, analyses and publishes the most important market data of Germany’s film, exhibition and video industries.
+The FFA funds feature films at all stages of production and exploitation: from script development through production to distribution, sales and video distribution.
+Additional support is made available for the funding of cinemas, the preservation of German film heritage, the reception and promotion of German cinema abroad, and for the provision of film education.
+Moreover, as a central service-provider for the German film industry, the FFA regularly collates, analyses and publishes the most important market data of the film, exhibition and video industries in Germany.

 The management board runs the FFA’s business affairs on its own responsibility.
 Peter Dinges is the CEO; Christine Berg and Frank Völkert are his deputies.
 The FFA has a staff of 55 people.
 All fundamental issues within the FFA’s area of responsibility are decided upon by the Administrative Council consisting of 36 members.
 Its members are named – and subsequently appointed by the BKM – from:

 The Executive Committee consists of ten members elected from the Administrative Council and supervises the activities of the ManagementBoard.
 The chairman of the Administrative Council, the former State Minister for Culture and the Media Bernd Neumann, is at the same time the chairman of the Executive Committee.

 Experts from the film industry decide in three independent committees on the applications from the FFA's various funding areas: